flyingpig86/Lancer-Lore-Repo/Lancer Lore/Locations/Evergreen.md

 ## The Bottom of the Well
 The Bottom is owned by [[Mir Bahadur]] and the PCs will be offered functional, comfortable lodging here.

+A popular and well-trafficked tavern, the Bottom of the Well is a hunched, three-story building with an enclosed patio area.
+It is set against the river with docks extending out into the shallows.
+The whole first floor is a bar, meeting place, and performance space.
+One wall opens out onto the docks and can be buttoned up in the cold.
+The second and third floors contain modest one-bedroom apartments.
+The roof offers another patio space, where laundry is often air-dried during the summer.

 ## Other
 ### The Block